Changtang: Other geographic features

-The Tso Moriri is among the highest lakes in the world of its size.
-Tso Moriri is spread over an area of 120 km2, with a maximum depth of 40 m and situated at an altitude of 4525 m.
+The lake Tso Moriri in Ladakh is among the highest lakes of its size in the world.
+Tso Moriri is spread over an area of 120 km2, with a maximum depth of 40 m and situated at an elevation of 4525 m.
 In November 2002, the lake was designated as a Ramsar site.

-The Pangong Tso is situated at a height of around 4240 m.
+Pangong Tso, spannng Ladakh and Tibet's Rutog County, is situated at an elevation of around 4240 m.
 It covers an area of 134 km2 (from India to China).
-The water in India is salty, in China interest not, but in spite of that, during the winter the water freezes.
+The water in Ladakh is salty, in Tibet less so.
+During the winter, the water freezes.

 The Pashmina goat is famous for its ultra fine Cashmere wool.
 Pasmina in Persian means 'made from wool' and in Kashmiri it translates to 'soft gold'.
 This breed of goat inhabits the Changthang plateau and therefrom gets its name.
 Pashmina shawls are hand spun in Kashmir and Nepal.